gasduster99/sppComp/try1/try1_2.md

 95% interval for a $N(0, 2^2)$ (i.e. $0\pm3.91$), includes almost the entirety
 of the back transformed unit interval (i.e. $0.5\pm0.48$).

-Table($priortable$) shows a clear preference for model (M4).
-It is worth mentioning that among all of the models considered here, (M4) offers the largest potential for hierarchical partial pooling among the time parameters.
-For the duration of the methods we build upon this preliminary result.
+Each of models M1-M6 are fit to data from 1978-1982 in market category 250, with Table($priortable$) guiding the use of model (M4) for the duration of the study.

 ## Species Composition Prediction
 <!--